cncf/tag-contributor-strategy/website/content/about/working-groups/mentoring.md

 Here are some benefits that the Mentoring working group can provide to communities:

-* Do the necessary paper work and applications to mentoring programs on behalf of CNCF projects
+* Help projects with proposals and applications to mentoring programs
-* Provide mentors the best practices and resources for managing and interacting with mentees
+* Provide mentors with best practices and resources for managing and interacting with mentees
 * Guidance and support for an efficient mentorship execution
-* Promote your project's mentoring activities and help you find more mentees and thus more contributors
+* Promote your project's mentoring activities and help you find more mentees and, thus, more contributors

 You may find links to resources in our [repository](https://github.com/cncf/tag-contributor-strategy/blob/main/mentoring/README.md).